starvagrant/toh/toh.markdown/traveling_with_tragedy.md

 "You have a biff with the man?"

 "I had to read the Republic.
 I'm a philosophers and I think philosophers should be kings.
-I don't know if I should be impressed by the arrogance or by the bs he wrote to justify it."
+I don't know if I should be impressed by the arrogance or by the BS he wrote to justify it."

 "I certainly haven't found all his dialogues convincing.
 What error do you see in it."